NewsNational

 How intense will Milton be?

-The good news for residents of Florida is Hurricane Milton will likely not be a Category 5 at landfall.
-It is projected to be a Category 3 hurricane when it reaches the coast as dry air and wind shear will cause the hurricane's structure to deteriorate.
+Hurricane Milton is projected to be a Category 3 storm when it reaches the coast as dry air and wind shear will cause its structure to deteriorate.

 RELATED STORY | Experts say we're not budgeting for more frequent billion-dollar disasters

-However, forecasters are concerned that Hurricane Milton will become larger, affecting many people across Florida.
-As of Tuesday morning, tropical storm-force winds extend 105 miles from the center.
-The National Hurricane Center expects that number to double by the time it makes landfall.
+However, forecasters are concerned that the storm will become larger, affecting many people across Florida.
+As of Tuesday night, tropical storm-force winds extended 140 miles from the center.
+The National Hurricane Center expects the dangerous wind field will grow "considerably" as the storm makes landfall.

 A larger storm will likely also mean a high storm surge.
 Forecasters say a water rise of 10-15 feet is possible in Tampa Bay as Milton approaches.